cburj/Vimbius/README.md

 ![VIMPS Logo](VIMPS_Banner.png)

 <p align="center">
-    Current Version: 1.4.1 (December 2021)
+    Current Version: 2.0.0 (December 2021)
 </p>

 ## What is VIMBIUS?
 VIMBIUS (VIM Basic Input Utilities) is a lightweight collection of VIM Utilities designed to help with the highlighting and creation of DAI-Specific Files.
+This used to be included as part of Vimbius but was removed to reduce complexity and plugin size.

+## Prerequisites:
+* Plugin syntax highlighting and additional features requires the presence of the[vim-plugin-syntax](https://github.com/cburj/vim-plugin-syntax/) plugin.

 ## Features:
 * Matflo Code snippets - a number of common code snippets can be found in the main menu (bind ```mm```).
 There are also a few quick snippets such as creating an ```if( !XXX_ValidRecNo )``` statement based off the current variable under your cursor using keybind ```cvr``` (Check Valid RecNo).